Cute and cheap maternity clothes- how to dress with a growing bump

 Speaking from my own experience, I know how hard is to not to get tempted by buying hundreds of new shirts/ T-shirts/ dresses and trousers since you’ve already outgrown the old ones.

 Just remember soon you will be able to squeeze into your old size again, and those new maternity clothes will become useless to you.
-Especially that you will have your favorite, most comfortable clothes anyway and use them most of the time.
+Especially that you will have your favourite, most comfortable clothes anyway and use them most of the time.